The advantages and disadvantages of no-code development

 The limits of no-code platforms

 As with any tool, there are risks.
-Make sure you understand the security and privacy implications of your no-code platform.
+Make sure you fully understand the security and privacy implications of your no-code platform.

 Technological dependence